fread-ink/fread-initrd/README.md

 # Compiling

-Documentation is available in the readme file for [fread-vagrant](https://github.com/fread-ink/fread-vagrant) and I highly suggest you use that vagrant system rather than trying to install the dependencies directly on your system.
+Documentation is available in the readme file for [fread-vagrant](https://github.com/fread-ink/fread-vagrant) and I highly suggest you use that vagrant system rather than trying to install the dependencies directly.

 # Copyright and license